Troubleshooting

-PDF too large, email rejected, formatting broken, job portal won't accept it, prints differently?
-Real causes and practical fixes for the most common PDF problems - no software needed.
+PDFs seem simple until they break.
+File too large, email rejected, formatting scrambled, portal won't accept it, prints with the wrong colours.
+Here are the real causes behind the most common PDF problems - and practical fixes for each.

 PDF is supposed to be the format that works everywhere - same layout, same fonts, same appearance on any device.
 In practice, something goes wrong more often than it should.
 The file is too large to email.
 The job portal rejects it.
 The formatting looks completely different on someone else's screen.
 The print job comes out wrong.